Hot Tubs

 Pecan Ridge

-20 questions you should ask before buying a spa.
+Questions you should ask before buying a spa - FAQ's

 Yes!
 Major brands that manufacture a quality product will often offer several lines.
 Each line will offer different features.
 The company may give you a choice between finishes, bells and whistles, horsepower, the number of jets, or a difference in insulation, features, or even warranty coverage.
 Also, make sure you buy from a reputable company who services what they sell.
 Dealers often only service what they sell, so beware of factory close out sales where there is no dealer for miles, or you could wind up with a very expensive and heavy box sitting in your backyard.